saru-d2/teams-clone-frontend/README.md

     npm start
 ```

-You may need to change [config.jsx](src/config.js) to use your local backend.
+Additionally you might want to build the backend also, which you can find [here](https://github.com/saru-d2/teams-clone-backend).
+In which case you may need to change [config.jsx](src/config.js) to use your local backend.

 Then visit the page at http://localhost:3000